TCG Anadolu

-TCG Anadolu (L-400) is a drone-carrying amphibious assault ship of the Turkish Navy.
+TCG Anadolu (L-400) is a drone carrier-amphibious assault ship of the Turkish Navy.
 It is named after the peninsula of Anatolia (Turkish: Anadolu) which forms the majority of the land mass of Turkey.
 The construction works began on 30 April 2016 at the shipyard of Sedef Shipbuilding Inc. in Istanbul, with the keel being laid on 7 February 2018.
 TCG Anadolu was commissioned with a ceremony on 10 April 2023.
+The ship is the world's first flight deck-based specialized military carrier ship of unmanned aerial vehicles.

 The vessel is intended to meet the various needs and requirements of the Turkish Armed Forces, such as sustaining long-endurance, long-distance military combat or humanitarian relief operations, while acting as a command center and flagship for the Turkish Navy.